iamS3an/ATI_FGSM/README.md

 * Malicious:

 Select all records with less than 100,000 entries.

 For files with more than 100,000 entries:

 Randomly select 36,000 entries from each of the 14 files.

+Total malicious records: 533,506.

+* All: 1,064,852.

-Total malicious records: Approximately 1 million, maintaining a 1:1 ratio with benign records.
+Approximately maintaining a 1:1 ratio between benign and malicious records.

 ### CICIDS2017 Dataset: